This post may contain affiliate links. Please read myย privacy policy.

 Cooking Tips

-- To keep the filling moist and juicy, I always use boneless, skinless chicken thighs instead of chicken breast.
-Thighs are fattier, more flavorful, and they don’t dry out as easily when cooked.
-If I’m feeling extra motivated, I’ll chop the chicken by hand, but buying ground chicken from the store works perfectly too.
+- For a moist and juicy filling, I always use boneless, skinless chicken thighs instead of chicken breast.
+Thighs are fattier, more flavorful, and won’t dry out as easily when cooked.
+If I’m up for it, I’ll chop the chicken by hand, but store-bought ground chicken works just fine too.

 Frequently Asked Questions